Criminally Insane (film): Production

 Filming started for five weeks in the spring of 1973 on location in San Francisco.
-Millard stated that before shooting, he made the decision that if he couldn't find a house that was "quite rundown, kind of spooky; the paint peeling off the wall", he wouldn't have made the film because the house "had to be kind of eerie, a place you'd be frightened to be at night".
+Millard stated that before shooting, he made the decision that if he couldn't find a house that was "quite rundown, kind of spooky; the paint peeling off the wall," he wouldn't have made the film because the house "had to be kind of eerie, a place you'd be frightened to be at night.".

 Release

+The film was theatrically released on July 12, 1975, in the United States.

 Home media

 The film was released on DVD by E.I.
 Independent Cinema on September 13, 2005, as a part of a double-feature with Satan's Black Wedding.
+On July 30, 2024, Vinegar Syndrome released the same double-feature on Blu-ray, with newly-commissioned bonus materials.

 Reception

 Dennis Schwartz from Ozus' World Movie Reviews awarded the film a grade B−, calling it "an offbeat and obscure trashy comical horror thriller".
 Bill Gibron of DVD Talk gave a grade 4½ out of a possible 5 to the film, and wrote, "Oh Lord, you've GOT to love Criminally Insane.
 This unfettered freak show of a fright flick, starring the world's portliest serial killer (yes, even bigger than John Wayne Gacy and Leatherface, combined) is so downright depraved, so tantalizing in its turgid storytelling and squalid scenarios that words cannot begin to describe its baneful beauty" and "This is the type of movie the 70s are famous for, off the wall experiments in execution and excess.
 Imagine Kathy Bates blown up like a balloon and running around brandishing a butcher's knife and you start to get the idea of how stellar this fright flick really is.
 The terror is kept to a minimum, and the storyline is just an excuse to see Ethel eat and kill, but when it's as bloody and bold as this film, who really cares".
 Similarly, DVD Verdict's David Johnson wrote, "This flick is deserving of its title—it is absolutely crazy" and "This is just a fun, gruesome hour of weirdness".

 Alternately, The Terror Trap rated the film two and a half out of five stars, stating that the film never really takes off in spite of treating its premise as a straight psychological horror film and Alden's interesting performance.